Easy Christmas Cards Six Ways

 Screen Printed Snowflake Christmas Card

 These cutout snowflakes make the perfect paper stencils for a screen printed card.
-Layered up with silver ink, these cards are so Christmassy, we couldn’t stop printing them!
+Layered up with silver ink, these cards are so Christmassy, we couldn’t

 - To make a snowflake start with a small square of paper.